Course structure and expectations

 Discussions: These are for you to share your own experiences and ideas with other learners.

-Mini-evaluation task in Week 4: The mini-evaluation is where you apply what you learn to your own evaluation project.
+Mini-evaluation task: The mini-evaluation is where you apply what you learn to your own evaluation project.
 It is a key component of this course and it offers a unique opportunity for you to consider your practice systematically.
-In the first three weeks we cover concepts about evaluation, tools, sources and approaches and some definitions of student experience.
+Throughout the course we cover concepts about evaluation, tools, sources and approaches and some definitions of student experience.
 This information will help you to think about, design and implement an evaluation of your practice.

 It is ‘mini’ because you will have limited time to consider what to evaluate, how to implement it and reflect on the findings.
-More information is available in step 1.13 and Week 4.
+More information is available in Step 1.6.

 Tips to communicating online